Basics

 Loops are one of the most basic fundamentals in programming, that allow us to repeat a certain block of code or simply put, some statements in the code.
 This repeatable block of code is called the loop body.
 In C, we commonly surround the loop body in curly braces { } .

-Loops are generally divided into entry-controlled and exit-controlled loops. the control type defines when the loop condition is checked, meaning when the decision is made whether to execute the loop body or not.
+Loops are generally divided into entry-controlled and exit-controlled loops.
+The control type defines when the loop condition is checked, meaning when the decision is made whether to execute the loop body or not.

 Each type of loop has certain scenarios where they are preferable over others due to convenience and clarity.
 This does not mean, that the same cannot be achieved with a different type of loop.